Tea pet

 Tea pet or tea lover's pet (茶宠 (茶寵, cháchǒng)), also known phonetically as chachong, is a small pottery figurine kept by some tea drinkers as an ornament or a good luck charm.
 They are usually made of purple clay or zisha, a type of prized clay from the region near Yixing in Jiangsu province, China.
-Similar to Yixing teapots made from the same clay, tea pets are unglazed, and are mostly monochromatic with a rough surface.
+Similar to Yixing teapots made from the same clay, tea pets are unglazed and are mostly monochromatic with a rough surface.

-A tea pet is typically placed on a tea tray and has tea poured over it during tea time.
-Due to the tea pet not being glazed, the figurine absorbs some of the tea, resulting in the tea pet changing color over time, as well as building up a tea scent.